cnakpil/atls4630-fwd-temp/documentation/project1/milestone1.md

 - [ ] Use Firebase to include user authentication
 - [ ] Smooth out user experience using animations
 - [ ] Light/dark mode
-- [ ] Extend functionality akin to a Google Keep clone

 ---